Central Bank Digital Currency with Collateral-constrained Banks: Dynamic effects of introducing CBDC

 \subsection{Impulse responses}

-In this section, we keep the interest rates on reserves, central bank loans and government bonds constant.
-The impulse responses are reported as percentage or basis point deviations.\footnote{CBDC deviations are reported in absolute values.
-This is because in the steady state there is no CBDC.} Figure \ref{fig:base_irf} illustrates the impulse responses to an increase in the CBDC share of steady-state output, $\theta^m_t$, from zero to 5\%.
+In this section, we keep the interest rates on reserves, central bank loans, and government bonds constant at their steady-state levels.
+The impulse responses are reported as percentage or basis point deviations from steady-state.
+Note that, in the baseline, CBDC deviations are reported in absolute values because in the steady-state there is no CBDC.